 What do your services cost?

-Standard pricing can be found on our Pricing Catalog, or by using our Estimator.
+Standard pricing can be found on our Pricing Catalog, or by using our Online Price Estimator.
 Additionally, CenturyLink can provide an estimate based on your specific configuration requirements.

 The CenturyLink Cloud platform provides a "utility" billing model, where customers are able to scale resources up or down as they need.
 Customers are charged on an hourly basis.